 SECTION 14.11.
 SECURITIES OFFERING AND FILINGS.
 Notwithstanding anything contained herein to the contrary, the Seller Parties agree, at no cost to Seller Parties, to cooperate with MPT in connection with any securities offerings and filings and, in connection therewith, the Seller Parties shall furnish MPT with such financial and other information as MPT shall request.
-MPT shall have the right of access, at reasonable business hours and upon advance notice, to all documentation and information relating to the Real Property and Improvements and have the right to disclose any information regarding this Agreement, the Seller Parties, the Real Property and Improvements and all other agreements executed in connection herewith and all other documents in connection with the transactions contemplated hereby, and such other additional information which MPT may reasonably deem necessary.
+MPT shall have the right of access, at reasonable business hours and upon advance notice, to all documentation and information relating to the Real Property and Improvements and have the right to disclose any information regarding this Agreement, the Seller Parties, the Real Property and Improvements and all other agreements executed in connection herewith and all other additional information which MPT may reasonably deem necessary.